WOKY: All-sports

 On December 2, 2013, Learfield Sports and the University of Wisconsin–Madison announced that WOKY would become the Milwaukee station for Wisconsin Badgers broadcasts, replacing longtime affiliate WTMJ, effectively making the team exclusive to iHeartMedia in the two largest cities in Wisconsin, with iHeart's WIBA-AM-FM in Madison acting as the flagship stations of the Badgers.
 As part of the deal, WOKY will air all Badgers sports broadcasts.
-Football and men's basketball are simulcast with sister station WRIT-FM due to WOKY's weak nighttime signal.
+Football and men's basketball are simulcast with WRIT-FM due to WOKY's weak nighttime signal.

-On November 27, 2018, WRNW flipped from CHR to sports talk as 97.3 The Game, and WOKY's local programming was moved to the station.
-WOKY will now serve as a pass-through for Fox Sports Radio's daily lineup.
-In 2018, The station and WVTV-DT2 “My 24” acquired the broadcasting rights to Milwaukee Admirals hockey, taking them away from sports talk rival WSSP (then known as “105.7 The Fan”).
+In 2018, Milwaukee got two FM sports stations.
+On November 1, WKTI (94.5 FM), owned by Good Karma Brands, became "ESPN 94.5 Milwaukee."
+Four weeks later on November 27, iHeart flipped WRNW from Top 40 to sports radio as 97.3 The Game.
+All of WOKY's local programming was moved to 97.3 FM, with 920 AM mostly carrying Fox Sports Radio's daily lineup.

+In 2018, WOKY acquired the rights to the Milwaukee Admirals.
+The team had previously been heard on sports talk rival WSSP 1250 AM (then known as “105.7 The Fan”).

+The station became known as "Fox Sports 920" on November 18, 2024, as the station dropped its remaining local programming from WTSO for all-national content.